Basketball basics

 Shooting Fouls

 A shooting foul occurs when an offensive player attempts to shoot the ball while a defensive player touches the offensive player’s body.
-In this case, the player is granted two free throws if he attempts a two-pointer and three free throws if he attempts a three-pointer.
+In this case, if a player attempts a two-pointer, they get two free throws, and if they attempt a three-pointer, they get three free throws.

 Flagrant Fouls